openSUSE:Packaging Conventions RPM Macros

 As with %_docdir, the %doc tag need not be used together with %_mandir in the %files section.
 It is done automatically for this directory.

-These macros need to be called for every application which installs a desktop file including a MIME type handler.
-This will update the system MIME cache by calling update-desktop-database.
+These macros need to be called for every application which installs a .desktop file.
+This will update the system media type cache by calling update-desktop-database.

-It requires desktop-file-utils package.
+It requires desktop-file-utils package both at build time as well as run time.
 Example from meld package:

 This macro is used to define custom macros inside a specific spec file.
 Use this as a placeholder for recurring words like a custom name for the package